jonoton/scout/docs/config/HTTP.md

 | `url` | string | **Yes** | - | The base URL of the remote Scout server (e.g., `http://192.168.1.10:8080`). |
 | `user` | string | No | - | Username for the remote server. |
 | `password` | string | No | - | Password for the remote server. |

+> 🔒 **Security Tip: Securing Link Passwords**
+> Similar to user passwords, link passwords can be secured using the `--secure-http-passwords` argument.
+When run, it will convert link passwords to secure hashes.